ivanpilot/ivanpilot.github.io/_posts/2016-06-10-introduction_to_the_creation_of_a_ruby_gem.markdown

 With the above link, you can access the README.md file for more thorough indication regarding the Gem itself and you can also get a more technical understanding of the methods and classes that have created and used by looking at each of the files saved under the 'lib' folder.

-Although not very complicated from a technical point of view, the creation of this gem took me some time, tests and trials until it worked well.
+Although not very complicated from a technical point of view, the creation of this Gem took me some time, tests and trials until it worked well.
 I hope you will enjoy it and if you have any comments and / or wish to share anything, please feel free to contact me.
 My contact details are in the README.md file.

 Sincerely,